So, you want to learn how to market on Twitter?

 Twitter bios are often the first thing users see when they visit a profile, and you only have a few short sentences to explain what your brand is, and what you have to offer.
 Take care to write copy that condenses as much meaningful information as possible into your bio, which will also prepare you for navigating Twitter’s character limit for tweets later on.

-Twitter has circular profile pictures, and they scale to small icons on mobile devices.
+Twitter has circular profile pictures, which scale to small icons on mobile devices.
 You will want to choose a profile picture that crops well in that form while keeping your brand instantly recognizable.
 Many brands choose initials or iconic logos for their profile pictures.

 Twitter has a character limit of 280 characters in total.
 This limitation challenges marketers to get to the point as soon as possible, which means the channel works better with short, quippy copy than longer statements.
 The channel’s focus on brevity has given life to the unique, irreverent tone that has become its signature, and is popular with Twitter users.